 All the materials were locally sourced.
 The hardwood floors visually connect the rooms to the home's forested surroundings.
 The neutral natural palette and ample use of fenestration create a bright and airy interior.

-The design of the Clearview Residence is environmentally brilliant.
+Clearview Residence is environmentally brilliant.
 The solar orientation of the home was very deliberate.
 It allows for passive solar heating and dynamic natural lighting.

 The house also plays host to a number of other green strategies to optimise sustainability, including a low-impact horizontal pond loop with a geothermal heating system, a greenhouse with a grey water recycling system, and low-flow plumbing fixtures.